Are you new to stocks and are looking to know which are the best stocks for beginners? Read on!

 Maruti Suzuki India Limited (MSIL; formerly known as Maruti Udyog Limited) is India’s largest automobile manufacturer in India with around 53% market share.
 The company is a 56.21% subsidiary of the Japanese car and motorcycle manufacturer Suzuki Motor Corporation.
 Some of the famous vehicles include the Ciaz, Ertiga, Wagon R, Alto K10, Swift, Celerio, Swift Dzire, Baleno.

 MSIL is the only pure-play passenger vehicle OEM in India.
-The company is poised to benefit over the long-term due to vehicle penetration (28 cars per 1000 people) close to inflection point as seen in other markets such as Japan, South Korea, and China.
+The company is poised to benefit over the long-term due to vehicle penetration (28 cars per 1000 people) close to an inflection point as seen in other markets such as Japan, South Korea, and China.
 The company has been aggressively expanding its Nexa model to provide a premium experience to its customers and levers margins from such distribution model.

-Also, the company has a strong product pipeline for the next 2-3 years time and is likely to enter in the electric vehicle segment as well in partnership with Toyota.
+Also, the company has a strong product pipeline for the next 2-3 years time and is likely to enter the electric vehicle segment as well in partnership with Toyota.

 We believe fundamentals around penetration, rising urban discretionary spends and demographics are attractive.